Aldia

 King Vanclad confined the man, his own older brother, to the mansion.
 The two sought the truth together, but their means differed, and they eventually clashed.

-Aldia has become a twisted mess of branches and roots vaguely forming a face, the base of which looks to be on fire.
+Aldia has become a twisted mess of branches and roots vaguely forming a face, the base of which is on fire.
 But despite appearances, the wood doesn’t seem to actually burn, and Aldia is in no apparent pain as he converses with us.
-This is most likely because the wood itself is spawned from the flames, rising or descending from the ground where they appear.
+This is most likely because the wood itself is spawned from the flames, rising or descending from the ground wherever they appear.
 Indeed, we find that Aldia tailors his form’s shape and size to his environment, and he can control and create more branches at will as demonstrated during his boss battle.
 The arboreal abomination has used the power of life-generating flame to give himself form, similar to the Flame of Chaos and its seedbed.
 He creates a “head” for us to engage with for our benefit, not his — he could probably shape it to be anything.
 Likewise, we don’t receive any souls from defeating this boss because what we slew was merely an avatar, the real entity still perfectly capable of speaking to us as a disembodied voice.

 As to what fire would have the power to rival the Chaos Flame, the obvious answer is the First Flame.
 Aldia mostly manifests from Undead bonfires, showing that he is connected to the network and thereby the flame at the heart of it.
 At the same time, his appearance at the Throne of Want confirms that he isn’t limited by the bonfires — they just seem to be his most convenient points of entry.
 In that case, he has most likely weaved his soul into the fabric of reality itself, all of which has been permeated by the First Flame.
 Not just his standard soul either, for the flames Aldia produces to attack or move have the same black-and-red color scheme as dark pyromancies.
 In other words, Aldia involved his own dark soul in the process, perhaps even using his own Darksign to leapfrog off of when linking himself to the original fire.